-Authorize issuance of a General Lease - Protective Structure Use to John C. Laing and Elizabeth A. Laing, as Trustees of the 2000 John C. Laing and Elizabeth A. Laing Revocable Trust dated August 23, 2000, as Amended and Restated on April 22, 2013, beginning August 22, 2018, for a term of 10 years, for the use and maintenance of an existing 2-foot-wide cutoff stem wall, as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; consideration: \$1,260 per year, with an annual Consumer Price

-Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+Authorize issuance of a General Lease - Protective Structure Use to Opal House, LLC, beginning August 22, 2018, for a term of 10 years, for the use and maintenance of an existing 2-foot-wide cutoff stem wall, as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; consideration: \$1,163 per year, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.

-EXHIBIT A

-LAND DESCRIPTION
+EXHIBIT A LAND DESCRIPTION

-PRC 8793.1
+PRC 8794.1

-DESCRIPTION OF A 2 FOOT WIDE STRIP OF TIDE AND SUBMERGED LAND, SITUATE IN THE COUNTY OF SANTA CRUZ, STATE OF CALIFORNIA, AND LYING ADJACENT TO RANCHO ARROYO DEL RODEO, ALSO BEING ADJACENT TO LOTS 17 AND 18 AS SAID LOTS ARE SHOWN ON THAT CERTAIN MAP ENTITLED "OPAL CLIFFS SANTA CRUZ COUNTY, CALIFORNIA" FILED FOR RECORD IN VOLUME 25 OF MAPS AT PAGE 12 SANTA CRUZ COUNTY RECORDS; AND MORE PARTICULARLY DESCRIBED AS FOLLOWS; TO WIT
+DESCRIPTION OF A 2 FOOT WIDE STRIP OF TIDE AND SUBMERGED LAND, SITUATE IN THE COUNTY OF SANTA CRUZ, STATE OF CALIFORNIA, AND LYING ADJACENT TO THE RNACHO ARROYO DEL RODEO, ALSO BEING ADJACENT TO LOT 14 & LOT 15 AS SAID LOTS ARE SHOWN ON THAT CERTAIN MAP ENTITLED "OPAL CLIFFS SANTA CRUZ COUNTY, CALIFORNIA" FILED FOR RECORD IN VOLUME 25 OF MAPS AT PAGE 12, SANTA CRUZ COUNTY RECORDS; AND MORE PARTICULARLY DESCRIBED AS FOLLOWS; TO WIT

-COMMENCING at a found 3/4" iron pipe tagged L.S.
-4150 on the northwestern boundary of Opal Cliff Dr. at the most eastern corner of Lot 23 as said iron pipe is shown on that certain map entitled "Record of Survey a portion of the Lands of Phillip E. Karleen, Jr. & Geriann Trustees' Opal Cliffs, filed for record on the 15th day of September 1999 in Volume 96 of Maps at Page 30 Santa Cruz County Records
+COMMENSING at a found 3/4" iron pipe tagged L.S.
+4150 on the northwestern boundaryof Opal Cliff Dr. at the most eastern corner of Lot 23 as said iron pipe is shown on that certain map entitled "Record of Survey a portion of the Lands of Phillip E. Karleen, Jr. & Geriann Trustees Opal Cliffs", filed for record on the 15th day of September 1999 in Volume 96 of Maps at Page 30 Santa Cruz County Records;

-THENCE FROM SAID POINT OF COMMENCEMENT and along the northwestern boundary of Opal Cliff Drive South 63° 59' West 52.57 feet; thence continuing along said northwestern boundary South 64° 04' West 52.60 feet to a found 3/8" iron pin at the most southern corner of Lot 25 as shown on the abovementioned record of survey map; thence leaving said northwestern boundary, South 26° 01' East 50.09 feet to the southeastern boundary of Opal Cliff Dr. as shown on the above mentioned map of "Opal Cliffs Santa Cruz County, California"; thence along said southeastern boundary North 63° 59' East 13.57' feet to a found 1/2" iron pipe tagged RE 6270 at the Northwestern corner of the lands conveyed to John C. Laing, a married man as his sole and separate property filed for record on the 29th day of January, 2004 in Instrument #2004-0005852 Official Records of Santa Cruz County; thence along the southwestern boundary thereof South 44° 02' East 160.96 feet to the base of an existing seawall and the POINT OF BEGINNING
+THENCE FROM SAID POINT OF COMMENCEMENT and along the northwestern boundary of Opal Cliff Drive South 63° 59' West 52.57 feet; thence continuing along said northwestern boundary South 64° 04' West 52.60 feet to a found 3/8" iron pin at the most southern corner of Lot 25 as shown on the abovementioned record of survey map; thence leaving said northwestern boundary, South 26° 01' East 50.09 feet to the southeastern boundary thereof; thence along said southeastern boundary North 63° 59' East (at 13.57 feet, a found 1⁄2" iron pipe tagged RE 6270) 135.67 feet to the beginning of a curve in the southeastern boundary of Opal Cliff Drive as shown on the abovementioned map entitled "Opal Cliffs Santa Cruz County, California" filed for record in Volume 25 of Maps at Page 12 Santa Cruz County Records; thence northeasterly curving to the left with a radius of 250.00 feet through a central angle of 6°24'12" a distance of 27.94' feet, to the most western corner of said Lot 15; thence along the southwestern boundary thereof South 44°02' East 131.43 feet, a little more or less to the base of an existing seawall and the POINT OF BEGINNING